binderb/valence/README.md

 For now, this repository is an archive for the legacy code, and is not very portable.
 Still, it may be interesting to peruse in its current state.

 A deployed instance of this app can be found [here](https://binderlab.org/resources/valence_1_9_8).
 The game is best experienced on a full-fledged web browser; mobile support is currently limited.
+Note that this version of the app does not have a loader animation, so the screen may appear black for several seconds.